radixdlt/typescript-radix-engine-toolkit/LTS.md

 console.log(transactionSummary)
 ```

-### Derive API Group
+### Derive Class

 This is a group of functions exposed by the `LTSRadixEngineToolkit` that are used to perform various kinds of derivations.
 Typically, these are address derivations.

 #### Deriving The (Virtual) Account Address from a Public Key

-The `Derive` API group of the `LTSRadixEngineToolkit` class exposes methods for deriving the (virtual) account component address associated with a public key.
+The `Derive` Class of the `LTSRadixEngineToolkit` class exposes methods for deriving the (virtual) account component address associated with a public key.

 ```ts
 import {